Motor-CAD adaptive templates scripting#

 from ansys.motorcad.core.geometry_shapes import triangular_notch

-• radius - the radial position of the notch outer edge (for a rotor notch, this is the rotor radius)
+: Radial position of the notch outer edge.
+(For a rotor notch, this is the rotor radius.)sweep

-• sweep - the sweep of the notch along the rotor airgap, in degrees (defines the notch width)
+- Sweep of the notch along the rotor airgap, in degrees.
+(This parameter defines the notch width.)centre_angle

-A rotor notch can be defined using this function, so that the user does not need to calculate the coordinates for the notch entities.
+A rotor notch can be defined using this function so that the coordinates for the notch entities do not need to be calculated.

 notch = triangular_notch(